gtors/httpj/README.md

 The [Developer Interface](https://www.python-httpx.org/api/) provides a comprehensive API reference.

-To find out about tools that integrate with HTTPX, see [Third Party Packages](https://www.python-httpx.org/third_party_packages/).
+To find out about tools that integrate with HTTPJ, see [Third Party Packages](https://www.python-httpx.org/third_party_packages/).

 ## Contribute

-If you want to contribute with HTTPX check out the [Contributing Guide](https://www.python-httpx.org/contributing/) to learn how to start.
+If you want to contribute with HTTPJ check out the [Contributing Guide](https://www.python-httpx.org/contributing/) to learn how to start.

 ## Dependencies

-The HTTPX project relies on these excellent libraries:
+The HTTPJ project relies on these excellent libraries:

-* `httpcore` - The underlying transport implementation for `httpx`.
+* `httpcore` - The underlying transport implementation for `httpj`.
   * `h11` - HTTP/1.1 support.
 * `certifi` - SSL certificates.
 * `idna` - Internationalized domain name support.